• Kracker Archive

 Above: As described (courtesy Lynn Herron)

-In May 1943, John was part of the 1654 Conversation Unit based at RAF Wigsley, flying Manchester's and Lancaster's.
-Around this time he received news that he was to receive his commission as an Officer but sadly he was to die before it came through.
+In May 1943, John was part of the 1654 Heavy Conversation Unit (HCU) based at RAF Wigsley, flying Manchester's and Lancaster's.
+Around this time he received news that he was to appointed to a commission as Plt Off. but sadly he was to die before it came through.

 The aircraft John trained on, BT13 Vultee